freecomputinglab/rheo.ohrg.org/pages/index.typ

 #show: rheobook.with(current-page: "index")

+%
-Rheo (_ree-oh_) is a typesetting and static site engine based on #link("https://typst.app/")[typst].
+Rheo (_ree-oh_) is a typesetting and static site engine based on #link("https://typst.app/")[Typst].
 If 'static site engine' is all Greek to you---don't worry!
 We can also explain rheo through what it allows you to do.

-Rheo allows you to produce a website, a fixed-size document, and an adaptive document from a single set of source typst files.
+Rheo allows you to produce a website, a fixed-size document, and an adaptive document from a single set of source Typst files.
-It's sort of like #link("https://www.latex-project.org/")[LaTeX]---except that typst is _much_ simpler to write, and we can compile it to a greater number of formats.
+It's sort of like #link("https://www.latex-project.org/")[LaTeX]---except that Typst is _much_ simpler to write, and we can compile it to a greater number of formats.
 The documentation that you are reading now, for example, was typeset with rheo.
 As a result, you can read it as: